 Under each mechanism, a few representative options have been identified and are described in detail.
 They are accompanied by other options that are variants or extensions of the representative options.
-The representative options have been chosen based on: (i) their impact on the resilience of MMFs and financial stability more broadly; (ii) their scope (i.e. whether the discussion of the representative option would cover many points relevant to the variant options as well); (iii) operational and other considerations (e.g. impact on MMF industry) that may affect the feasibility of implementing these options; and (iv) their inclusion in recent reviews of MMF reform options in some jurisdictions.30 These representative options are presented as possible ways a jurisdiction could seek to mitigate the vulnerabilities it has identified within its sector.
+The representative options are intended to illustrate each mechanism used to enhance MMF resilience.
+They have been chosen based on: (i) their impact on the resilience of MMFs and financial stability more broadly; (ii) their scope (i.e. whether the discussion of the representative option would cover many points relevant to the variant options as well); (iii) operational and other considerations (e.g. impact on MMF industry) that may affect the feasibility of implementing these options; and (iv) their inclusion in recent reviews of MMF reform options in some jurisdictions.30 These representative options are presented as possible ways a jurisdiction could seek to mitigate the vulnerabilities it has identified within its sector.
 Nevertheless, the variants may work better in some jurisdictions, depending on the specific circumstances and features of the market.
+All policy options - both representative options and their variants - should therefore be considered by jurisdictions, to the extent that they are relevant for addressing identified MMF vulnerabilities.